Togusa09/Togusa09.github.io/_posts/2017-10-4-Custom-Umbraco-Backoffice-Pages.md

 - Serilog.WebClassic.WebApi - For logging webapi
 - Serilog.Enrichers.Process - Supplies information on the running process

-As Umbraco requires its UmbracoApplication class to be instantiated as part of application startup for all of its features to work correctly.
-UmbracoApplication already implements many of the normally used startup callbacks preventing them from being used, but provides additional callbacks that can be overridden in an inheriting class.
+By default Umbraco overrides the standard ASP global.asax, replacing the usual Global class with their own implementation of HttpApplication, UmbracoApplication.
+This class is responsible for initialising a large amount of Umbraco's services, so the site will not work correctly if it executed on startup.
+This class prevents use `Application_OnStart` and the other HttpApplication event callbacks to hook into ASP events.
+Fortunately Umbraco application provides alternative callbacks that can be overridden to achieve this.

 Example implementation of Global.asax, registering Autofac for dependency injection and Serilog for logging